- Core Faculty

 The school has a particular emphasis on Fr.
 Richard’s Franciscan heritage.
 In keeping with the Franciscan Alternative Orthodoxy, the Living School program emphasizes an embodied lifestyle and teaches practices that open us to a more conscious union with Divine Reality.

 Foundations of the Living School

-In addition to the influence of the Franciscan Alternative Orthodoxy and the Perennial Tradition, the lineage and themes of the Living School are foundational for understanding the curriculum.
+In addition to the influence of the Franciscan Alternative Orthodoxy and the Perennial Tradition, Fr.
+Richard has highlighted particular aspects of his lineage and themes that are foundational to the Living School curriculum.
 Click here to learn more about the lineage and themes.

 Living School Curriculum

 Learn more about the Course Units (including an on-site intensive and online study) and Living School Disciplines (such as experiential practice, reading, and developing a rhythm of life) within the program.

 Living School Structure

 The design of the Living School blends at-home study with on-site sessions; many of the educational disciplines will be practiced in both settings.
 Learn more about the Living School structure and participation.

 If selected as a student, you are expected to meet the following criteria to successfully complete the Living School program: